celigo/integrator-api-docs/integration.md

 Integration API
 ===========
->**Guidance**: this API is typically only needed for SmartConnector development where you need to work with the SmartConnector only fields (listed below).
+>**Guidance**: this API is typically only needed for SmartConnector development where you need to work with the SmartConnector only fields listed below.

 ### Endpoints